gtronset/beets-filetote/README.md

 The following configuration or template string will be applied to `.log` files by using the `$subpath` and will rename log file to:
-`~/Music/Artist/2014 - Album/Lyrics/Artist - Album.log`
+`~/Music/Artist/2014 - Album/Extras/Artist - Album.log`

-This assumes that the original file is in the subdirectory (subpath) of `./Lyric`.
+This assumes that the original file is in the subdirectory (subpath) of `Extras/`.
 Any other `.log` files in other subdirectories or in the root of the album will be moved accordingly.
 If a more targeted approach is needed, this can be combined with the `pattern:` query.

+**Note:** `$subpath` automatically adds in path separators including the end one if there are subdirectories.

 ```yaml
 paths: